logikfabrik/uJet/docs/source/working_with_types.rst

 Data Types
 ==========
-A data type is created by decorating a public non-abstract class, with a constructor that takes no parameters, using the `DataTypeAttribute` attribute.
+A data type is created by decorating a public non-abstract class, with a default constructor that takes no parameters, using the `DataTypeAttribute` attribute.

 .. code-block:: csharp